spark-59/usercycle-api-ruby/README.md

 # put your own credentials here
 api_key = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxx'

-# set up a client to talk to the USERCycle API
+# set up a client to talk to the USERcycle API
 @client = Usercycle::Client.new api_key
 ```